dralkh/Seer-AI/README.md

 ## Features

 ### AI-Powered Chat Interface
-- **Contextual conversations** — Chat with AI about your selected papers with full context awareness
+- **Contextual conversations** — Chat with AI about your selected papers with full context awareness (Currently only with notes)
-- **Multi-paper support** — Add multiple papers to a single conversation for comparative analysis
+- **Multi-paper support** — Add multiple papers notes to a single conversation for comparative analysis
 - **Streaming responses** — Real-time, token-by-token response rendering
 - **Markdown support** — Responses are beautifully formatted with syntax highlighting for code blocks
 - **Vision support** — Paste images directly into chat for multimodal AI analysis